atom-dao/Toy_Token/ToyTokenVestingContract/Vesting_Contract_Readme.md

         - After deployment transfer ToyToken to the Vesting Contract

-        - Then approve the contract to spend the token
+        - approve the vesting contract to spend the token

     ```